 Assigned To

-Name of the place or user this device is assigned to.
-If this field is blank, then the device was deleted from your organization.
+A name of the place or user this device is assigned to.
+If this field is blank, then the device is deleted from your organization.

 Tags